paylogic/paylogic-jenkins-plugins/README.rst

 paylogic-jenkins-plugins
 ========================

-Some Jenkins plugins we developed at Paylogic.
+This package contains a set of plugins to help you to integrate Fogbugz with Jenkins.
-These are currently still in development, so no guarantees there.
+These are currently still in development, maintained by Paylogic, so it is not guaranteed that they are bug free.

-Note: the folders here are all submodules, as we've moved every plugin to it's own repo.

-Plugins do the following:
+These plugins perform the following tasks:

 - Fogbugz: a Java interface to the Fogbugz 7 XML API.
 - FogbugzPlugin: a Jenkins plugin that reports build status to Fogbugz using 'Fogbugz'